visidlab/visidlab.github.io/_publications/2021_automation.md

 ---
 layout: publication
-title: "Automation, teamwork, and the feared loss of safety: Air traffic controllers’ experiences and expectations on current and future ATM systems"
+title: "Automation, teamwork, and the feared loss of safety: Air traffic controllers' experiences and expectations on current and future ATM systems"
 key: 2021_automation
 type: paper